-Figure 210: Adopted Standard vs. Actual Total Response Time Performance
+Figure 210: Adopted Standard vs. Actual Total Response T ime Performance ingere zierraepiea / Nooponioo i

 Each call type may contain variables.
 For example, questioning the caller to get appropriate information may take more or less time.
 In addition, it may take longer for crews to respond depending on the personal protective equipment to be worn, which varies with the type of incident.
 The following figure shows the total response time performance for each of the major incident types for all emergent incidents within the data set.